CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Attributes

-  map         Collection of PBR Maps
+  `map`: Collection of PBR Maps

-  enable      Turn the feature 'on' or 'off'.
+  `enable`: Turn the feature 'on' or 'off'.
 The default is 'off'.

 ## nv set router pbr map <pbr-map-id>